The Honorable Timothy J. Muris

 During this reporting period, the OIG did not encounter any problems in obtaining assistance or access to agency records.
 Consequently, no report was issued by the IG to the agency head in accordance with Section 6(b)(2) of the IG Act.

-The OIG can be accessed via the world wide web at www.ftc.gov/oig/oighome.htm.
-A visitor to the OIG home page can download recent (1996 - 2000) OIG semiannual reports to Congress, the FY 1998, FY 1999 and FY 2000 CFO Act audits and other program and performance audits issued beginning in FY 1999, and can browse through a list of audit reports issued prior to FY 1999 and order them via an e-mail link to the OIG.
-In addition to this information resource about the OIG, visitors are also provided a link to other federal organizations and offices of inspector general.
+The OIG can be accessed via the world wide web at: http://www.ftc.gov/oig A visitor to the OIG home page can download recent 1996 - 2002 OIG semiannual reports to Congress, the FY 1998 - 2001 financial statement audits, and other program and performance audits issued beginning in FY 1999.
+A list of audit reports issued prior to FY 1999 can also be ordered via an e-mail link to the OIG.
+In addition to this information resource about the OIG, visitors are also provided a link to other federal organizations and offices of inspectors general.

 As of the end of this reporting period, all OIG audit recommendations for reports issued in prior periods have been resolved.
 That is, management and the OIG have reached agreement on what actions need to be taken.